 Small items I do in a stainless steel cooking pot on the stove top.

 Larger items I do in a big plastic trug.
 Hottest tap water to start, then pour of part of the solution and heat on the stove if you feel the need, then return the heated liquid to the trug.
 Don’t pour really hot liquid into an empty plastic vessel though, make sure you have some cooler liquid in the trug.
-The trug technique works better for green and red than yellow or blue, the latter needs more heat.
+The trug technique works better for green and red than yellow or blue, the latter tend to need more heat.
 That pair of retro wooden laundry tongs below is marvellous.
 It belonged to my grandfather and I use it all the time.
 Amongst other things it helps me avoid sticking cooking spoons into dye pots.

 It’s better not to put dye down the drain, so if my item doesn’t exhaust the dye fully***, I put a length of silk (I have ridiculous amounts of white silk I’ve bought cheaply) or a ball of knitting wool in the pot to take up the last of the dye.
 Or if you don’t have any spare bits and pieces to take up residual dye, be more careful not to use too much.
 Start with only a little and add more if you need.
 Take your item out of the dye pot before you add more dye though.
 Remember the colour will be paler when dry.